I will never forget my first inside sales consulting job.

 - Opens your emails on a regular basis

-Both sales and marketing teams need to eliminate the guesswork from this cycle by creating a lead scoring system which assigns value to each action.
+Both sales and marketing teams need to eliminate the guesswork from this cycle by creating a lead scoring system that assigns value to each action.
 You can create a lead scoring system with marketing automation software.

 Below you can see a good example of a lead scoring system;

 When qualifying leads, many companies use the BANT system (Budget, Authority, Needs and Timeline) which was pioneered by IBM.

 If you opt for the BANT system, here’s how you can qualify leads;

 If your prospect likes your solution but doesn’t have the budget to buy, they are not a viable customer.
 It’s the job of an Inside SDR to find out whether a prospect can afford your solution, before passing it on to an AE.